rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AK: this reminds me of hte dicussion of decorators and annotations.
 We could have had them advancing together, racing to get the "@" symbol usage.
 But that woudl have been bad.
 Having multiple competing proposals seems like a bad thing.

-MML when it's procedurally posisble, I will propose merging the proposals.
+MM: when it's procedurally posisble, I will propose merging the proposals.

 DE: We've discussed this multiple times in the past, and had reasons to not merge the proposals.

 WH: Have we resolved the cross-cutting issues with syntax?

-DE I believe we have.
+DE: I believe we have.

 WH: Does that match Mark's proposal?